Overview of Indigenous community infrastructure investments

 Housing

-To address on-reserve housing needs, Indigenous Services Canada supports housing projects in First Nations communities including new builds, retrofits and renovations.
+To address on-reserve housing needs, ISC supports housing projects in First Nations communities including new builds, retrofits and renovations.

 Progress to date

-- 87 projects toward subdivision feasibility studies, design, construction and extension
+- 165 projects toward subdivision feasibility studies, design, construction and expansion

-Investments in school facilities in First Nations communities create quality, safe and healthy learning environments that provide positive educational outcomes for students living on reserves.
+Investments in education infrastructure in First Nations communities create quality, safe and healthy learning environments that provide positive educational outcomes for students living on reserves.

 Progress to date

-- $2.29 billion of targeted funds invested to support ongoing and completed school facilities projects, including:
+- $2.37 billion of targeted funds invested to support ongoing and completed education infrastructure projects, including:

-Safe health facilities are essential to providing effective, sustainable and culturally appropriate health programs and services.
+Safe health infrastructure is essential to providing effective, sustainable and culturally appropriate health programs and services.

 Progress to date

-- $1.29 billion of targeted funds invested to support ongoing and completed health-related infrastructure projects, including:
+- $1.33 billion of targeted funds invested to support ongoing and completed health infrastructure projects, including:

-- 543 Aboriginal Head Start On Reserve/Indigenous Early Learning and Child Care Centre program projects
+- 543 Indigenous Early Learning and Child Care Centre projects

 Energy systems